-The unaudited consolidated financial statements represent the consolidation of the financial statements of Ayala Land and its Subsidiaries as at and for the year ended June 30, 2021.
+The unaudited interim condensed consolidated financial statements represent the consolidation of the financial statements of Ayala Land and its Subsidiaries as at and for the six month period ended June 30, 2021.
 See the section on "Description of Business-Subsidiaries, Associates and Joint Ventures-Subsidiaries" in this Prospectus.